Tarunagg1/Disaster-Response-Coordination-Platform-Assignment/README.md

 - Verify environment variables are set correctly
 - Ensure all required npm packages are installed
 - Test with mock data before connecting external APIs

----

-**Built with ❤️ for disaster response coordination and emergency management teams worldwide.**